idaholab/Deep-Lynx-Python-Package/docs/GraphApi.md

 Create Or Update Nodes

-This endpoint will either create new nodes or update nodes if a `modified_at` property with a valid DateTime is passed.
+This endpoint will either create new nodes or update nodes if one with the same original_id is passed.

 ### Example
 ```python